Amit Kothari

 The most effective structure I’ve encountered uses three distinct cadences rather than trying to cram everything into one meeting type.
 A steering committee (CEO, CIO, IT director, CFO, plus one or two rotating department heads) meets quarterly for strategy and budget decisions.
 A working group of operational leads meets monthly to coordinate across departments and flag blockers.
 And department AI champions operate on two-week sprint cycles, testing use cases in real workflows and bringing results back to the working group.

 One thing that surprised me was the value of a separate ethics sub-committee.
 This was a small group (legal, HR, one technical person) that handled questions the steering committee wasn’t equipped to debate: AI use in hiring decisions, customer-facing applications where bias risk was real, and regulatory gray areas.
 Keeping those conversations out of the main committee meetings kept the main meetings focused on execution.
+Sounds obvious, but almost nobody does it.

 Here’s how the weekly and monthly rhythms break down: